2026 travel trends: From mystical getaways to futuristic homes, here’s how AI will reshape vacations - BusinessToday

 In 2026, souvenirs will evolve beyond the traditional fridge magnet, as travellers seek culturally rich, design-focused keepsakes.
 Indian travellers are increasingly interested in buying kitchenware and pantry items, such as hand-painted spice jars or artisanal olive oil, turning their kitchens into mini cultural showcases.

-With 84% of Indian travelers keen on these unique souvenirs, these items represent more than just mementos—they carry personal stories and deep connections to the places visited.
+With 84% of Indian travellers keen on these unique souvenirs, these items represent more than just mementoes; they carry personal stories and deep connections to the places visited.
 For many, these edible and design-driven souvenirs will evoke memories long after the trip is over.

 Reinvented Road Trips: Exploring Shared Journeys